 Every company is a tech company.
 Even if it sells soda water or manufactures mopeds, a company maximizes profit using the latest technology.
 Which is where information systems professionals come in.
 By connecting business acumen and technical expertise, they point their companies toward higher earnings.
-To become one, you’ll need an advanced degree.
+To advance in your IT career, you could consider pursuing an advanced degree in information systems.
 Our list of top Master’s in Information Systems programs is diverse, with something for everyone from skilled programmers to seasoned managers.
 Use it to help start your degree search.